kommander/aden/README.md

 ```
 $ aden -h

-Usage: aden [rootpath][options]
+Usage: aden <command> [rootPath] [options]

+Commands:

+  start|s [rootPath]          Run in production mode
+  dev|d [rootPath]            Run in development mode (live reload)
+  build|b [rootPath]          Will create a production build and exit
+  clean|c [rootPath]          Remove all dist folders
+  deploy [rootPath] [target]  Run deploy task with default or given target(s)

 Options:

   -h, --help            output usage information
-    -b, --build           Will only build out the app assets and exit (not start the server)
-    -d, --dev             Run in development mode (live reload)
+  -f, --focus <path>    Choose one route to focus on.
+Mount only that.
   -w, --workers [num]   Start with given [num] of workers, or all CPUs.
-    -c, --clean           Remove all dist folders
-    -f, --focus [path]    Choose one route to focus on.
-Mount only that.
-    -p, --port [port]     Override the port to mount the server on
+  -p, --port <port>     Override the port to mount the server on
-    -u, --use [attitude]  Specify an attitude to use (multi)
+  -u, --use <attitude>  Specify attitude(s) to use
-    --debug               Debug output
   -s, --silent          Do not output anything on purpose
   -v, --verbose         Output a lot
+  --debug               Debug output
   --log-no-date         Omit date from log output
   -V, --version         output the version number
 ```
 Aden runs in _production_ by default, without any CLI options.